Line (formation)

+During the Napoleonic Wars, the British Army famously commonly used a thin two-rank line formation.
+This was mainly due to compensate for their lack of numbers and possibly to maximize the accuracy of their fire.
+This was contrary to popular belief not a doctrinal policy, but instead the result of the material conditions they often faced.
+British infantry would still if the situation demanded it and their numbers allowed it, form in three or four ranks.

+The "Thin Red Line" of the 93rd (Highland) Regiment at the Battle of Balaklava that successfully held against a Russian cavalry charge, is a famous example of a linear formation, even though their achievements were not an incredible and rare occurrence, and their fame can rather be attributed to the rise of journalism during the Crimean war, and thus the exposure of the public to the reality of military conflict.

 A loose line formation called a skirmish line is used by many modern forces during assaults as it enables maximum firepower to be directed in one direction at once, useful when attacking an enemy position.
 It also enables the use of fire and movement.

+In the British Army, the name "lines" is occasionally used to refer to the base or barracks, particularly for the Royal Horse Artillery, currently based at King George VI Lines in Woolwich.

 The line formation and cavalry

 The line formation was also used by certain types of cavalry.

 The Sassanid Persians, the Mamluks, and Muslim cavalry in India often used the tactics named "shower shooting".
 It involved a line of fairly well-armoured cavalrymen (often on armoured horses) standing in a massed static line or advancing in an ordered formation at the walk while loosing their arrows as quickly as possible by reducing their draw length.

 In the 16th century, the heavy cavalry (gendarmes, reiters and cuirassiers) often attacked in a line formation.
 Later, dragoons began to use linear tactics, being on foot in the defence.
 Accordingly, the name "line cavalry" has moved from heavy cavalry to the dragoons.
 Hussars in the 15th-17th centuries wore armor, and often attacked in close line formation, but later hussars became a light cavalry and stopped using linear tactics.
 Cossacks never used linear tactics.